okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 - `name`: The name displayed for the resource on the Governance tab of the app integration.
 - `endpoint`: The endpoint Okta calls to gather entitlements for this resource.
 - `description`: A description for the resource.
-- `schema`: A Unifom Resource Name (URN) that conforms to Okta's Role/Entitlement URN for Okta Identity Governance:
+- `schema`: A Uniform Resource Name (URN) that conforms to Okta's Role/Entitlement URN for Okta Identity Governance:
     - Role: `urn:okta:scim:schemas:core:1.0:Role`
     - Entitlement: `urn:okta:scim:schemas:core:1.0:Entitlement`
     - The schema for users is the standard: `urn:ietf:params:scim:schemas:core:2.0:User`
-- Schema extensions: List any extensions required for addtional properties.
+- Schema extensions: List any extensions required for additional properties.
 Generally, Entitlements and Roles don't need to have extensions, while it's common for Users to have highly customized extensions.
 For example, a User might have a schema extension to store a custom attribute for a particular app.

 The default location for ResourceTypes definitions is `BaseURL/scim/v2/ResourceTypes`.
 For example, if your server is hosted on [https://example.com](https://example.com) then the available ResourceTypes can be retrieved from `https://example.com/scim/v2/ResourceTypes`.